triepod-ai/ClaudeDesktopCommander/MCP_INTEGRATION_README.md

 ## Troubleshooting

-If Claude Desktop fails to connect to your MCP server:
+If your Claude client fails to connect to your MCP server:

-1. Check that Claude Desktop has been restarted after configuration changes
+1. Check that the client has been restarted after configuration changes
-2. Verify that all paths in the configuration are absolute paths
+2. Verify that all paths in the configuration are correct (absolute paths for Claude Desktop)
 3. Confirm the executable specified in `command` exists and is accessible
-4. Check logs in the Claude Desktop app for error messages
+4. Check logs in the client app for error messages
 5. Try running the MCP server directly from the command line to verify it works

+### Common Issues with Windsurf Integration

+- Environment variables not properly set
+- Relative paths causing issues
+- Missing API keys
+- Incompatible server versions

+### Common Issues with Claude Desktop Integration

+- Absolute paths not used
+- Incorrect Node.js path
+- Missing batch script
+- Server not executable
+- Restart needed after configuration changes

 ## Important Notes

-- Always use absolute paths in the configuration
+- For Claude Desktop, always use absolute paths in the configuration
+- For Windsurf, use consistent environment variable patterns
-- Make sure the executable has appropriate permissions
+- Make sure executables have appropriate permissions
-- Restart Claude Desktop after making changes to the configuration
+- Restart clients after making changes to configurations
 - Batch scripts can help manage complex startup requirements